 By Publisher Lee Kyung-sik with Reporters Kim Jung-mi, Sua Kim

-The Republic of Ukraine is eager to further increase bilateral cooperation with Korea, especially in the economic field.
+Ukraine is eager to further increase bilateral cooperation with Korea, especially in the economic field.
 And President Petro Poroshenko of Ukraine has already extended his invitation to President Moon Jae-in of the Republic of Korea to visit his country at a time convenient to the Korean President.
-This was disclosed by First Vice Prime Minister (FVPM) Stepan Kubiv of the Republic of Ukraine at a recent interview with The Korea Post media in Seoul.
+This was disclosed by First Vice Prime Minister (FVPM) Stepan Kubiv of Ukraine at a recent interview with The Korea Post media in Seoul.

 |FVPM Kubiv of Ukraine (right) and Deputy Prime Minister Kim Dong-yeon of Ministry of Strategy and Finance.
 (Photo: Ministry of Economic Development and Trade of Ukraine)|